 “Accept!”
 Johanna said.
 “Are you crazy?
 Bob won’t fool around like he did last time; he’ll turn on the steam and blow right past me.”

-“Trust me on this,” said Carl.
+“Trust me on this,” said Clark.
 “Accept the challenge.”

 As expected, it took Johanna forty minutes to run the course, but it took Bob 40.18557 minutes.
 Johanna won the race a second time.
 Bob never again mentioned a rematch.

-That evening over dinner, Johanna thanked Carl for advising her to run the race.
+That evening over dinner, Johanna thanked Clark for advising her to run the race.

 “How did you know I would win?’ she asked.